AlvaroRuizDelgado/Morse/Morse_webservice.md

         - [x] Hello world example
     - [x] Put it in an Openstack node and access it.
     - [x] Git integration
-- [x] Update the program in the Flask Framework
+- [x] Implement the program in the Flask Framework
-      Needs text field and trigger button.
 - [x] Take it down, re-create it.
 - [x] Re-create it through HEAT.
 - [x] Configure it through Ansible.
+  - [x] SSH bastion --> new LocalForward may not work after initialization.
-- [x] Modularize the HEAT templates and provision a variable number of nodes.
+- [x] Modularize HEAT templates, provision a variable number of nodes.
 - [x] Modify the flask app to use a database in a dedicated node.
-- [ ] Provision database node through HEAT/Ansible.
+- [x] Provision database node through HEAT/Ansible.
-- [ ] Connect HEAT and Ansible (same machine).
+- [ ] Connect HEAT and Ansible (Ansible from controller node).
 - [ ] Load balancer for the extra web servers.
 - [ ] Jenkins based test to check that the result can be decoded into the original text.
 - [ ] FFS: docker, GitLab, Gerrit